pingcap/docs/dynamic-config.md

 > **Note:**
 >
-> It is recommended to wrap variable names in quotation marks.
+> It is recommended to wrap variable names in backticks.

 {{< copyable "sql" >}}